-Under the leadership of the Jefferson Scholars Foundation, the National Fellowship Program will:
+Under the leadership of the Jefferson Scholars Foundation, the National Fellowship Program:

-- Fund up to eight National Fellows per year to support one year of dissertation research and writing.
+- Funds up to eight National Fellows per year to support one year of dissertation research and writing.

-- Pair each Fellow with a renowned senior scholar in his or her field.
-These senior scholars will serve as mentors, suggesting relevant literature to frame the Fellows’ work, offering critique of the Fellows’ writings, and providing general advice on research.
+- Pairs each Fellow with a renowned senior scholar in his or her field.
+These senior scholars serve as mentors, suggesting relevant literature to frame the Fellows’ work, offering critique of the Fellows’ writings, and providing general advice on research.

-- Provide Fellows with training in public engagement, from crafting op-eds and posting blogs to expressing their ideas through techniques employed by the digital humanities.
+- Provides Fellows with training in public engagement, from crafting op-eds and posting blogs to expressing their ideas through techniques employed by the digital humanities.

-- Host two annual conferences that frame the year of Fellowship, one in the fall and the second in the spring.
-Both conferences will be held at the Jefferson Scholars Foundation and will provide an opportunity for Fellows to present their scholarship and receive feedback.
+- Hosts two annual conferences that frame the year of Fellowship, one in the fall and the second in the spring.
+Both conferences are held at the Jefferson Scholars Foundation and provide an opportunity for Fellows to present their scholarship and receive feedback.
 All mentors attend the spring conference and comment on the Fellows’ work.

-Note: Residency at the Hagley Library is required for the Jefferson Scholars/Hagley Library Dissertation Fellowship in Business and Politics.
+Note: Residency at the Hagley Library is required for the Jefferson Scholars/Hagley Library Dissertation Fellowship in Business and Politics and residency at U.Va.’s School of Law is required for the Charles W. McCurdy Fellowship in Legal History.
 Residency at the Jefferson Scholars Foundation is encouraged for all other Fellowships, but not required.